Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <meta name="twitter:image" content="https://atelfo.github.io/assets/neurons.png" />
 <meta name="twitter:description" content="Exploring the links between intelligence, Bayesian inference, the free energy principle, and algorithmic information theory">

->*"There is a fundamental link between prediction and intelligence"* - Demis Hassabis
+>"There is a fundamental link between prediction and intelligence" - *Demis Hassabis*

-> "*You insist that there is something a machine cannot do.
-If you will tell me precisely what it is that a machine cannot do, then I can always make a machine which will do just that!*" - John Von Neumann
+>"You insist that there is something a machine cannot do.
+If you will tell me precisely what it is that a machine cannot do, then I can always make a machine which will do just that!" - *John Von Neumann*

 <center><p style="color:grey"><i>Note to the reader: This post should viewed as a draft; if I wanted to wait until it was perfect I'd never get it out.
 I don't claim a deep understanding of everything I'll discuss in this post, few of the ideas are original, and there are likely to be mistakes.
 I wrote this because I wanted to learn more about intelligence, and so I welcome feedback and criticism.
 At the very least, I'm hopeful that I can say something interesting.</i></p></center>